edmundedgar/did-plc-p2p-guard-rails/README.md

 ### Signing messages

-When a timestamper timestamps a message, it also signs the CID of the update and the createdAt field.
+When a timestamper timestamps a message, it also signs the `CID` of the update and the `createdAt` field.
 Each entry in the audit log will then contain not only the user's signature on the update, but also the timestamper's signature on the record accepting the update.

 Clients must consider updates invalid unless they have been either signed by the timestamper, or timestamped on the blockchain (see below).

 ### Managing timestamper keys

-The public key of the timestamper is managed on the blockchain.
-The details will depend on the blockchain implementation but a simple way to do this would be to make a simple smart contract storing the public key and the timestamp from which it becomes valid.
-This can then be managed using generic smart contract wallet tools such as a Gnosis Safe.
+The timestamper must maintain a [did:ethr](https://github.com/decentralized-identity/ethr-did-resolver/blob/master/doc/did-method-spec.md) record.
+The public key it signs with must be a valid `verificationMethod` at the time specified in the `createdAt` field, of type `EcdsaSecp256k1VerificationKey2019`.

 ### Changing timestampers

-We add an additional field to the DID, `timestamperAddress`.
-This is a blockchain address where we can look up the public key with which the messages by a given timestamper should be signed at any given point in time.
+We add an additional field to the DID, `timestamperDid`.
 A user can update this field in their DID record in the same way they would update any other field in the DID record.

-Entries with no `timestamperAddress` specified are assumed to be using the address representing the existing DID:PLC service.
+Entries with no `timestamperDid` specified are assumed to be using the DID representing the preexisting DID:PLC service.

 ### Forcing updates with P2P timestamping